-8.68.7 Built Form
+8.7 Built Form

 The intent of the built form policies is to define principles that will help manage the physical form and character of new development in the VMC.
 All development applications must be accompanied by Concept Plans that demonstrate how the urban design policies below will be implemented.
-The policies and guidelines below are illustrated by the figures in Appendix C. It is the City's intent to prepare Urban Design Guidelines that will augment the policies below.